 The cake is named after the specialty liquor (Schwarzwalder Kirschwasser) of the region of the Black Forest (Schwarzwald) mountain range in southwestern Germany.

 HOW TO OBSERVE #BlackForestCakeDay

-Use #BlackForestCakeDay to post on social media.
+As you celebrate, be sure to use #BlackForestCakeDay to post on social media.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!